teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 The contract doesn't need to be draconian, it just needs to spell out the details.
 Encouraging employees to work on creative side projects can be great for innovation.

+Review all of your co-founders IP agreements with previous companies.
+Learn from [Paul Graham's mistakes](http://www.paulgraham.com/start.html),

+> As we were in the middle of getting bought, we discovered that one of our people had, early on, been bound by an agreement that said all his ideas belonged to the giant company that was paying for him to go to grad school.
+In theory, that could have meant someone else owned big chunks of our software.
+So the acquisition came to a screeching halt while we tried to sort this out.
+The problem was, since we'd been about to be acquired, we'd allowed ourselves to run low on cash.
+Now we needed to raise more to keep going.
+But it's hard to raise money with an IP cloud over your head, because investors can't judge how serious it is.

 ### Takeaway for Employees:
 First, double-check your employment agreement and the company's employment policies.
 There may be enforceable IP assignment agreements in either.
 If there isn't an applicable IP assignment provision, (a) you probably own the patents to your inventions, and (b) if the project is unrelated to your employer's business, you probably also own the copyright to your side-projects code.